 - Cloud-based delivery

-Back-end Platform − The back-end platform known as the combination of various computer, servers, virtual machines etc.
+Back-End Platform − The back-end platform is known as the combination of various computers, servers, virtual machines, etc.

 Types of Cloud Computing

-The storage options on cloud is in 3 forms basically−
+The storage options on the cloud are in 3 forms basically−

 - Public cloud